 What it does:

-Resveratrol helps protect skin’s surface and against negative environmental influences with significant skin-calming properties.
+Resveratrol helps protect the skin’s surface and against negative environmental influences with significant skin-calming properties.

 This is absorbed by the skin to stimulate collagen production, which helps improve elasticity and texture.